 Mallorca’s traditional cellar restaurants don’t come better than Can Amer in the heart of Inca.
 Popular with locals as well as tourists. […] Restaurant Celler Can Amer in Inca

-Chef/owner Joan Marc Garcias Amer’s restaurant has been awarded the Michelin Bib Gourmand for 2013 for “high-quality, affordable cuisine”. […] Restaurant Joan Marc
+Chef/owner Joan Marc Garcias Amer’s restaurant holds the Michelin Bib Gourmand for 2016 for “good-quality, good-value cooking”. […] Restaurant Joan Marc

 The guide to abcMallorca’s recommended restaurants for 2016 in each area of the island.
 Sea front, city, or countryside… Bon profit! […] Best Restaurants on Mallorca 2016